Golden Cocker Retriever (Golden Retriever Cocker Spaniel Mix)

 Possible Sanitary Conditions Of Golden Cocker Retriever

 Golden Cocker Retrievers are affected by the same diseases as their parent breeds.
-In the case of these hybrids, heart problems, epilepsy, cancer, cataracts, hip dysplasia, allergies, and skin problems are quite common, especially in old age.
+In the case of these hybrids, heart problems, epilepsy, cancer, cataracts, hip dysplasia, allergies, and skin problems are pretty common, especially in old age.

-If you are considering getting a Golden Cocker Retriever, it is therefore ideal for a family inclined to outdoor activities and suitable for young children.
+If you are considering getting a Golden Cocker Retriever, it is ideal for a family inclined to outdoor activities and suitable for young children.
 He is an affectionate and intelligent dog who will offer you great affection if he is treated well.
 Train and socialize them early to ensure good behavior and a more manageable dog.